lana Buckley

 A Professional Opinion

-I would love to read this manual and add a few homemade mask recipes to my collection.
-It is known that Chinese women used silk wipes to rub their faces, generating static electricity that stimulated cells and enhanced regeneration.
-Russian women preferred washing their faces with morning dew, making masks from eggs, flour, cream, and cottage cheese, as well as berries and sauerkraut, and rinsing their hair with herbal infusions.
-These recipes are still usable today—if only we knew where to gather morning dew!
+I would love to read that manual and perhaps add a few homemade face mask recipes to my own collection.
+It’s said that Chinese women once used silk cloths to sweep gently across the face, producing static electricity to stimulate the skin and encourage regeneration.
+Russian women embraced morning dew, washing their faces with it, and made nourishing masks from ingredients like eggs, flour, cream, cottage cheese, and even berries or sauerkraut.
+Hair was rinsed with herbal infusions.
+Many of these remedies are still useful today - if only we knew where to collect morning dew!

 The Paradox of Modern Cosmetology